sajjad27/SOP/STORYBOARD.md

 - Add Save and Cancel buttons in the map editor
 - On Cancel/Import/Export, add discard prompt (same for map edit)
 - Fix crash when: enter **Edit** → click on **Starter** → click on **Preview**
+- Download HTML exactly as what we have without the need to upload it everytime
+- fix on select step in the edit mode

 ---

 ## ⏳ Not Done

-- Download HTML exactly as what we have without the need to upload it everytime
 - Undo and redo
 - on click enter should go the next step on view guide
-- show actual values insted of variables on view guide
-- fix on select step in the edit mode
 - Search capability
 - Zoom on cursor (not general zoom)
 - Hand tool to move the map, cursor to select